moon7-io/moon7-signals/README.md

 - `disconnectAll()` - Disconnects from all sources
 - `isOpen` - Whether the stream is still open
 - `onClose` - Signal triggered when the stream closes
-- `onDone` - Signal triggered when all sources complete
+- `onDone` - Signal triggered when a source completes
 - `onError` - Signal triggered when errors occur
 - `close()` - Closes the stream and cleans up resources
 - `map(fn)` - Creates a new stream by transforming each value